 - Joint or reciprocal actions to be taken

-- Period of time which the agreement is in force
+- Period of time which the agreement is expected to be in force

 - Responsible departments at both institutions